 The Benefits of Portable Dog Bath Tub

 - The portable dog tub prevents your dog from running away during bath time.
 A dog bath time can be quite a mess especially when your dog is distracted and run after something while they are still full of suds.
-With portable dog tub, this kind of thing would never happen again.
+With a portable dog tub, this kind of thing would never happen again.
 Why?
-Because portable dog tub is elevated so your dog won’t be able to jump off and run away whenever they feel like.
+Because a portable dog tub is elevated so your dog won’t be able to jump off and run away whenever they feel like.